Platform-OS/pos-module-core/README.md

 #### Passing params

 For example in User module, we created a hook called `user_create`.
-It seems like that:
+It looks like that:

 ```
 assign params = '{}' | parse_json | hash_merge: created_user: user.user, hook_params: hook_params